AdobeDocs/experience-manager-cloud-service.sv-SE/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Mer information om GraphQL API finns i följande avsnitt (bland annat på engelska):
+Mer information om GraphQL API finns i följande avsnitt (bland många andra resurser):

 * At [graphql.org](https://graphql.org):